shallinan1/CSE490_Final_Project/README.md

 ## Results

+We evaluated our results using test accuracy: how many in the test set our model got correct divided by how many total are in the test set.

 How did you evaluate your approach?
 How well did you do?
 What are you comparing to?
 Maybe you want ablation studies or comparisons of different methods.

 You may want some qualitative results and quantitative results.
 Example images/text/whatever are good.
 Charts are also good.
 Maybe loss curves or AUC charts.
 Whatever makes sense for your evaluation.